The Team: Data-Driven Insight and Prediction

 Chima Eke is a Research Associate in Machine Learning for Health and Care within the ACRC.
 Before joining Edinburgh's School of Informatics, he was a Marie Curie Researcher in Machine Learning with particular focus in Biomedical and Health Informatics at the School of Engineering, Computing and Mathemetics, University of Plymouth from 2017.
 Prior to that, he was a lecturer in digital electronics at the University of Nigeria.

-Research Associate - Aja Murray
+Affiliate - Aja Murray

 Aja Murray is a Lecturer in Psychology in the School of Philosophy, Psychology, and Language Science.
 She specialises in lifespan development and associated quantitative (psychometric and longitudinal) methodologies.
 She has a particular focus on illuminating determinants of developmental trajectories of cognitive function and mental health, both in child and adolescent development and in ageing.